DevFabrizio/Fabrizio-Project-Five/README2.md

 page once the user input the first few data points.
 In order to fix that I explored the possibility to add a streamlit session state in order to store all the results from the input widgets in an object and to change that object into a pandas dataframe.
 In the end I simply removed the conditional statement and the page worked just fine.

+### Credits

+- In the Correlation study notebook I copied the mask shown below from the seaborn documentation:
+   "mask = np.triu(np.ones_like(df_spearman_corr, dtype=bool))"